mendix/docs/content/studio/domain-models.md

 ## 1 Introduction

+The Mendix project consists of *modules*.
+A module is a unit that divides functionality of your project into separate parts.
+By default, you have one module in Studio called MyFirstModule.

+Each module has its own *domain model*.
 The domain model is a data model that describes the information in your application domain in an abstract way.
 It is central to the architecture of your application.

 The domain model in Studio consists of the following: